-The surface water PNEC for ethoxylated alcohols is 28 $\mu$ g/L. This value was derived from the current ANZ water quality guideline value of 140 $\mu$ g/L adjusted using an assessment factor of 5.
-The normalised homologue $C{13.3}EO{8.2}$ used to derive the water quality guideline is likely to be protective of chemicals in this evaluation as it represents the average distribution in STP effluents.
-However, an assessment factor is necessary to account for the moderate reliability of the guideline value.
+The surface water PNEC for ethoxylated alcohols is 28 μ g/L. This value was derived from the current ANZ water quality guideline value of 140 μ g/L adjusted using an assessment factor of 5.
+The normalised homologue C{13.3}EO{8.2} used to derive the water quality guideline is likely to be protective of chemicals in this evaluation as it represents the average distribution in STP effluents.
+However, an assessment factor of 5 was applied to account for the moderate reliability of the guideline value (ECHA 2008; EPHC 2009).